eclipse-ee4j/openmq/docs/mq-dev-guide-java/README.md

 mvn jbake:serve
 ```

-If a webserver is required (e.g. absolute path are used), this command
+If a webserver is required (e.g. absolute paths are used), this command
 will start a webserver (jetty) at http://localhost:8820.
 It will also
 watch for changes and rebuild incrementally.